pieterjm/JukeboxBot/README.md

  - Upload code to github
  - When a track is selected, the payment message is a new message.
 This requires the user to scroll.
 Instead the track selection message should be replaced.
 Fixed.
  - Reversed history in message
+ - Connect JukeboxBot to noderunnersfm
+ - Integrate callback script and bot script into one script
+ - Change polling function to callback from telegram
+ - Create a welcome message for new users